syntasso/kratix-docs/docs/workshop/part-ii/04-schedule-promise.md

   }
 ```

-Just as with the original `environment` label, Kratix queried what Clusters matched _all_
+Just as with the original `environment` label, Kratix queried what Destinations matched _all_
 provided label selectors.
 Since no cluster was found the resource fails to schedule until
 a Kratix cluster does match.